ClimateMatchAcademy/course-content/projects/docs/daily_guide_for_projects.md

 * 14:30 - 15:30 UTC for groups in timezone slot 3
 * 20:30 - 21:30 UTC for groups in timezone slots 4 and 5

+---
 ### SESSION 7
 _Tuesday, 25th July (PM) for groups in timezone slots 2 and 5_

 _Wednesday, 26th July (AM) for groups in timezone slots 1, 3, and 4_

 Continue working on your project!
 Make sure to reconvene with your teammates every 1-1.5 hours to discuss your progress.
 If you are struggling with something, ask others for help right away!
 Use your Project Teaching Assistant and your pod’s Teaching Assistant as a resource when your group gets stuck.

 On Day 7, the curriculum of the course will start shifting from topics surrounding physical climate phenomena to issues of socio-economic impact as well as mitigation and adaptation strategies.
 This is a good point to start thinking about the impact the research topic you are studying as part of your project has on ecosystems and communities.

+---
 ### SESSION 8
 _Wednesday, 26th July (PM) for groups in timezone slots 2 and 5_

 _Thursday, 27th July (AM) for groups in timezone slots 1, 3, and 4_

-**Professional Development:** Watch the interview about [Climate Science Psychology & Communication](https://climatematchacademy.github.io/professional_development/climate_psychology.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
+>**Professional Development:** Watch the interview about [Climate Science Psychology & Communication](https://climatematchacademy.github.io/professional_development/climate_psychology.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
 As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
 Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

 Continue working on your project and start thinking about your conclusions.

 The project submission form you will complete tomorrow also includes a question about your interest in potentially **continuing your project after the course** as a Climatematch Impact Scholar.
 Please take a moment to [read about this opportunity](https://climatematchacademy.github.io/projects/docs/continuing_your_project_after_the_course.html) and discuss it with your teammates and Teaching Assistants.

+---
 ### SESSION 9
 _Thursday, 27th July (PM) for groups in timezone slots 2 and 5_

 _Friday, 28th July (AM) for groups in timezone slots 1, 3, and 4_

 Tie up loose ends and prepare a short slideshow about your project!